fatiando/website/about/index.md

 document][governance].
 It specifies the existing roles within our community, what are the responsibilities assigned to each one, and how to gain responsibilities within our organization.

-Below is a list of the people currently occupying each role.
+Below is a list of the people currently occupying each role and the ones who served previously.

 <ul role="list" class="list-inline-center padding-vertical-l">
 {%- for id in (page.team.maintainers + page.team.council)|unique|sort %}